Learn how to advertise on Google

 (Google Ads) Keyword Planner

-The Keyword Planner is a free Google tool that helps you search for keywords and ad group ideas, and learn about the possible performance of a keyword list.
+The Keyword Planner is a Google tool that helps you search for keywords and ad group ideas, and learn about the possible performance of a keyword list.
 You will get a search range for each keyword.

 You will find two options: